mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 CSV and binary data exports are available via links at the top of WebUI index page.

+Sensor data is only stored in volatile memory, so using these is necessary if it will be needed in any way later.

 **CSV** (`comma-separated values`_ plaintext format, .csv file) should be mostly self-descriptive, with the header containing following columns (and data rows following that)::